 The board is responsible for the appointment of the CEO.
-The CEO is the most senior member and leader of the group executive.
+The CEO is the most senior member and leader of the group executive committee.
 All the authority of the board that is conferred on management is delegated through the CEO, so that the authority and accountability of management is considered to be the authority and accountability of the CEO insofar as the board is concerned.
-The CEO and the group executive are responsible for the implementation and execution of the strategy and the ongoing management of the business.
+The CEO and the other members of the group executive committee are responsible for the implementation and execution of the strategy and the ongoing management of the business.